vbaconnet-ledger/developer-portal/_docs/nano-app/build.md

 #### For the Nano X or S Plus

-For Nano X or S Plus, specify the `BOLOS_SDK` environment variable before building your app, in the source folder of the app:
+For Nano X, specify the `BOLOS_SDK` environment variable before building your app, in the source folder of the app:

 For Nano X: